wahyd4/docker-images/redis/README.md

-This images is aim to make you create a 6 node Redis cluster in minutes
+This images is aim to help you create a 6 - node Redis cluster in minutes

 ## Create a Redis cluster on Kubernetes